How To Text to Give in Church in 2023

 For churches, online giving isn’t a luxury anymore.
 The vast majority of Americans now have smartphones, and almost 80 percent of people shop online.
 Digital transactions offer an unparalleled level of convenience, and it’s the type of experience people simply expect to have in today’s mobile world—whether they’re making a purchase or making a donation.
+Offering a solution that allows your congregants to text in church to give just makes sense.

-Now churches aren’t simply asking, “Should we offer online giving?”
+Churches aren’t simply asking, “Should we offer online giving?”
 They’re asking, “How should we offer online giving?”

 When it comes to digital giving, your church has four main options: